Open Letter

 Sarah Vis, imec-SMIT, Vrije Universiteit Brussel, Belgium

-Claudia Wagner, GESIS – Leibniz Institute for the Social Sciences, Deutschland
+Claudia Wagner, GESIS – Leibniz Institute for the Social Sciences, Germany

 Kata Számel, ELTE Centre for Social Sciences, Hungary